ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * The RS checks that the claims 'context_id', 'salt_input', and 'cnf' are included in the access token.

-  If any of these claims are missing or malformed, the RS MUST consider the access token invalid and MUST reply to the client with an error response code equivalent to the CoAP code 4.00 (Bad Request).
+  If any of these claims are missing or malformed, the RS MUST consider the access token invalid and MUST reply to the client with a 4.00 (Bad Request) error response.

-  Otherwise, the RS retrieves:
+  Otherwise, the RS retrieves from the access token:

-  - GID\* as the GID of the OSCORE group, which is specified in the 'context_id' claim.
+  - GID\* as the Gid of the OSCORE group, which is specified in the 'context_id' claim.

   - SID\* as the Sender ID that the client has in the OSCORE group, which is specified in the 'salt_input' claim.